 For those seeking to become Washington State Certified Gambling Counselors, please familiarize yourself with the Certification requirements , including education and licensing requirements, to verify your eligibility and ability to complete the Certification program.
 The Gambling Counselor Core Training is open to all, but only those who qualify are eligible to complete the Gambling Counselor Certification program.

-The next Gambling Counselor Core Training has not been scheduled.
+The next Gambling Counselor Core Training will be held October 18-21, 2021.
 Check back here regularly for updates or click here to be added to the email distribution list for upcoming trainings.

 10-Hour Self-Directed training includes: